danielvigaru/id-tabs/README.md

 ## Default tab

-Set a default tab in a group by adding the class `selected` to the anchor.
+Set a default tab in a group by adding the class `selected` to its anchor, otherwise, the first tab will be selected by default.

 # Examples